preservim/vim-pencil/README.markdown

 will be enabled by default and can offer many of the same benefits as soft line wrap.

-One useful exception: if used with popular prose-oriented syntax plugins, _pencil_ will **disable** autoformat when you enter Insert mode from inside a code block or table.
+One useful exception (aka 'blacklisting'): if used with popular prose-oriented syntax plugins, _pencil_ will **not** enable autoformat when you enter Insert mode from inside a code block or table.
 (See the advanced section below for more details on the blacklisting feature.)

 Where you need to manually enable/disable autoformat for the current buffer, you can do so with a command: